Executor is responsible for notifying the HUD

 Eligibility: Heirs and family members of a deceased HECM borrower

 Learn more →The reverse mortgage (HECM) becomes due and payable when the last surviving borrower dies.
 Heirs receive a due-and-payable notice from the loan servicer and have 30 days to choose an option: repay the loan and keep the home, sell the property, or execute a deed in lieu of foreclosure.
-Extensions of up to 6 months total are available.
+The servicer may grant 90-day extensions when heirs are actively marketing the property or arranging financing, and the mortgagee must otherwise commence foreclosure within 6 months of the due date (24 CFR 206.125), which HUD can extend.

 An eligible non-borrowing spouse can remain in the home through a deferral period under 24 CFR 206.55.
 Eligibility requires continuous marriage to the borrower through death, occupying the home as a principal residence, and maintaining property taxes, insurance, and upkeep.
 This protection applies to all HECMs regardless of when the loan was originated.